CSGuides/grad-job-guide/_interviewing/twobody.md

 convince you that accepting the position is beneficial for you and your family.
 There is a school of thought that one should wait until one knows a department is interested before divulging a two-body situation.
-However, I have seen this backfire for other couples more than once, in that by the time an offer is on the table, it is too late to arrange for an interview with another department.
+However, I have seen this backfire for other couples more than once, at multiple places, in that by the time an offer is on the table, it is too late to arrange for an interview with another department.
 This is obviously a bigger problem if your partner is also in academia.